vim-erlang/vim-erlang-tags/README.md

     :set tags^=./tags,tags

-This will make Vim to search for the `tags` file in the current buffer's directory, or, if not found there, current working directory.
+This will make Vim search for the `tags` file in the current buffer's directory, or, if not found there, current working directory.

 Reopen Vim or just execute `:source $MYVIMRC` – now all your function names,